 Foreign nationals with temporary work permits are allowed to work in Canada for a limited time.
-Work permits are granted on the basis of factors such as employment needs in Canada, work experience, education, bilateral agreements, and pilot programmes.
+Work permits are granted on the basis of factors such as employment needs in Canada, work experience, education, bilateral agreements, and pilot programs.

 Work permits, depending on their authorization, can allow for full-time or part-time employment.
 You may also be able to apply for permanent residency with a work permit.